JuliaFinMetriX/JFinM_Charts/Readme.md

 - [General usage example](http://nbviewer.ipython.org/github/JuliaFinMetriX/JFinM_Charts/blob/master/notebooks/JFinM_Charts_usage.ipynb)
 - [Overview of individual charts](http://nbviewer.ipython.org/github/JuliaFinMetriX/jfinm_charts_doc/tree/master/tutorials/)

+# Description

+There are two different graphics:
+- graphics with embedded data: here data is included directly into the javascript code, such that no external data file needs to be loaded.
+  An html graphics hence consists of a single html output file, and viewing it does not require and local server.
+- graphics loading data from an external file (.csv, .json, ...): for reasons of performance, large data sets should be loaded from external files.
+This, however, complicates things, as html files are not allowed to load data from disk, so that any such html graphics need to be viewed through some kind of server.
+This could either be a local http server, the server provided by github pages, or an ipython notebook.

+- renderHtml with localhost:
+	- for `D3VizExt` instances the only way of directly viewing a chart outside of Jupyter / IJulia notebooks
+	- both html output file and all data files need to reside in a subdirectory of the local server; hence, the global /tmp directory is usually not a good choice
+	- any default plots also need to specify default data files
+- vizHtml:
+	- create html output file and open in browser

 # TODOs
 - handle javascript graphics (requires to write code directly to notebook via writemime and initCanvas function)